identity-com/cryptid/README.md

 [Solana](https://solana.com).
 Specifically, it allows for a construct whereby a wallet is owned by a DID, and the DID defines the keys that are capable of transacting with that wallet.

-### Why did you create Cryptid?

 ### How secure is Cryptid?
+All functionality, key generation and blockchain interaction happens directly on the client.

 ### How decentralized is Cryptid?
 Cryptid only requires a [JSON RPC API](https://solana-labs.github.io/solana-web3.js/) endpoint to Solana and all transactions are executed on the blockchain.
+Keys are generated and stored on your local environment and never stored on a centralized database.

 ### Can I use Cryptid on Mainnet?
 The Cryptid Solana program is currently available on Devnet.